SAFE-Labs-Docs/Lab-Handbook/README.md

 -Provide an avenue for lab members to raise concerns with you anonymously. <br/>
   <br/>
 <b>Example: </b> <br/>
-1. If comfortable doing so, request a meeting to raise the issue with the group leader. <br/>
+&nbsp;&nbsp;&nbsp; 1.
+If comfortable doing so, request a meeting to raise the issue with the group leader. <br/>
-2. If not, please raise the issue anonymously by using this form. <br/>
+&nbsp;&nbsp;&nbsp; 2.
+If not, please raise the issue anonymously by using this form. <br/>
-3. If external involvement would be beneficial, contact our dedicated external advisor. <br/>
+&nbsp;&nbsp;&nbsp; 3.
+If external involvement would be beneficial, contact our dedicated external advisor. <br/>
-4. If none of the above steps fare appropriate, raise the issue with HR here. <br/>
+&nbsp;&nbsp;&nbsp; 4.
+If none of the above steps fare appropriate, raise the issue with HR here. <br/>
 </i>
 </details>